1. Collective Responses of the Microswimmers

 Magnetic microswimmers have been attracting attentions recently due to their potential use in applications such as drug/cargo delivery in bio-systems.
 In physics, these microswimmers can have fascinating dynamic responses when subjected to an external magnetic field, such as focusing and clustering of magnetotactic bacteria in a microfluidic channel.
 We are currently developing both analytic models and numerical simulations to understand their collective behaviours in different circumstances.

-2. Emergent Dynamics of Magnetic Colloids, and Rotors
+2. Emergent Dynamics of the Colloids, and Rotors

 Magnetic colloids can interact with each other via many-body interactions including magnetic dipole-dipole interaction and hydrodynamic interaction.
 Controlled by external magnetic field, the out-of-equilibrium magnetic colloids and rotors can form complex structures and show interesting emergent dynamics.
 By comparing the theoretical results and the experimental outcomes, we try to understand how to control the collective responses of magnetic colloids, etc.